HubiBoar/HubiBoar/Docs/Resume.md

 - I'm currently learning Microservices Architecture and Kubernetes.
 - I'm learning other cloud providers such as AWS and GCP.
 - I have been learning frontend technologies for a while, now focusing on HTMX.
-- I'm reading *Domain-Driven Design* from Eric Evans as well as *Refactoring* from Martin Fowler.
+- I'm reading *Domain-Driven Design* by Eric Evans as well as *Refactoring* by Martin Fowler.

 ## Eductation
 #### Uniwersytet WSB Merito Wrocław